orchidsoftware/orchid.software/docs/en/docs/installation.md

 ---

-Before you can use the platform, you need to install it.
+Before you can use the Laravel Orchid, you need to install it.
 This guide should help you perform a simple installation to start the project.

 ## Create a project